qvnn025/Social-ppm/README.md

        * Manages everything related to the posts and re-posts, comments, likes and feeds.
     * **Usermanager**
        * As the name implies, this app contains everything related to the user themselves, the log-in/outs, registrations, profile and the notification system.
-  * Hosted on Railway, Built with Django framework, Whitenoise, PostgresDB and image hosting is done through Cloudinary-- more in-depth requirements are listed inside the [requirements file](https://github.com/qvnn025/Social-ppm/blob/master/requirements.txt "requirements")
+  * Hosted on Railway, Built with Django framework, Whitenoise, PostgresDB and image hosting is done through Cloudinary-- more in-depth requirements for downloading the project and running locally are listed inside the [requirements file](https://github.com/qvnn025/Social-ppm/blob/master/requirements.txt "requirements")

 ## Disclaimer

 This is a University project, and everything used inside the app is done for educational purposes.
-Everything written in the posts, or shared by users isn't representative of, or a responsability of, my university or myself.
+In light of that, everything written in the posts, or shared by users isn't representative of, or a responsability of, my university or myself.